University of California College of the Law, San Francisco: Rankings

+Degree programs

 UC Law SF offers a three-year Juris Doctor program with concentrated studies available in seven areas: civil litigation, criminal law, international law, public interest law, taxation, family law, and recently, a new concentration in intellectual property law.
 Most J.D. students follow a traditional three-year plan.
 During the first year, students take required courses as well as one elective course.
 In the second and third years, students may take any course or substitute or supplement their courses with judicial externships or internships, judicial clinics, or study abroad.
 The college also offers a one-year LL.M. degree in U.S. legal studies for students holding law degrees from foreign law programs.
-It is an American Bar Association (ABA) approved law school since 1939.
+It is an American Bar Association (ABA) accredited law school since 1939.

 UC Law SF participates in the Concurrent Degree Program with UC Santa Cruz's Masters of Science in Applied Economics and Finance.
-In this 3+3 program, students may concurrently earn a JD from UC Law SF and a masters degree in applied economics and finance from Santa Cruz, by pursuing the two degrees concurrently, eligible students can earn both degrees in less time than it would take to earn them serially.
+In this 3+3 program, students may concurrently earn a JD from UC Law SF and a master's degree in applied economics and finance from Santa Cruz, by pursuing the two degrees concurrently, eligible students can earn both degrees in less time than it would take to earn them serially.
 UC Law SF also participates in the Concurrent Degree Program with U.C.
 Berkeley's Haas Graduate School of Business.
 Upon completion of a four-year program, the student earns a Berkeley M.B.A. degree and a J.D. degree from UC Law SF College of the Law.

 UC Law SF College of the Law and the UCSF School of Medicine of the University of California, San Francisco have commenced a joint degree program, and in 2011 began enrolling their first class of graduate students in the Master of Studies in Law (MSL) and LL.M. in Law, Science and Health Policy programs.
 Students have coursework available at each institution for fulfillment of the degrees.
 This program is a component of the UCSF/UC Law SF Consortium on Law, Science and Health Policy.

 UC Law SF has a chapter of the Order of the Coif, a national law school honorary society founded for the purposes of encouraging legal scholarship and advancing the ethical standards of the legal profession.
 It joined the Association of American Law Schools (AALS) as a charter member in 1900; it renewed its membership in 1949.